Cathedral of the Assumption (Louisville, Kentucky)

 The Cathedral of the Assumption is a Catholic cathedral in Louisville, Kentucky, and the mother church of the Archdiocese of Louisville.
-It is the seat of Archbishop Shelton J. Fabre, and Martin A. Linebach, vicar general for the archdiocese, serves as rector.
+It is the seat of Archbishop Shelton J. Fabre, and the Very Reverend Frederick W. Klotter, V.F. serves as rector.

 History

 St. Louis Church

 In 1811, a small group of Catholics in Louisville formed Saint Louis Church at 10th and Main Streets.
 Previously, Fr Stephen Badin, the first priest ordained in the United States, called the "circuit rider priest," had served the Louisville area, along with much of the American frontier.

 In September 1821, Father Philip Hosten became the first residential pastor of Saint Louis Church.
 Fr.
 Hosten died one year later during an outbreak of yellow fever in the city.
 By 1830, a larger Saint Louis Church was built five blocks south of the Ohio River on Fifth Street.
 The Cathedral of the Assumption stands on that site to this day.